Setting up Enonic

 Content types are used to create content items.
 Content is commonly created and handled via Enonic’s Content Studio.
 Content may be organised in tree structures, which can be useful both for internal, and external purposes - as you will see in this tutorial.

 Content items get a unique path name - similar to a filename - and a human-friendly displayName.

 Content items can exist in two different branches: When creating or editing in Content Studio, you’re always working in the

 draft branch.
 When publishing, new items and changes are copied to the

 HMDB ships with a pre-defined content-model and some useful sample content.
-It also exposes the content through a graphQL API.
-This API gives us access to the content.

 Let’s get going!